Quality and Outcomes Reports - Neonatology

-What this means - Our Neonatal Intensive Care Unit has been near capacity for the last four years.
+What this means - The Neonatal Intensive Care Unit's average daily census has been near capacity for the last four years.
 In 2010, the NICU and Neonatal Progressive Care Unit, which is an extension of the NICU, expanded their space to 59 beds to accommodate more infants.

-About the data - The data reflects the average number of babies cared for on a daily basis in the NICU and NPCU during the given year.
+About the data - These data reflect the average number of babies cared for on a daily basis in the NICU and NPCU during the given year.

 Related dimensions of care:

 What we're doing to provide the best care:

 - Children's Hospital of Wisconsin has the only Level 3C Neonatal Intensive Care Unit in the state, the highest level acknowledged by the American Academy of Pediatrics, capable of caring for any newborn regardless of diagnosis.

 - Through the Fetal Concerns Center of Wisconsin, we can diagnose many birth defects and other health concerns in unborn babies and offer counseling and coordinated medical care for mother and baby.
 This allows families and staff time to anticipate needs and plan care, which improves the care provided at birth.

 - The Froedtert & Medical College Birth Center is located inside Children's Hospital to reduce the time it takes to get a fragile newborn into surgery.
 Research shows outcomes improve when the delivery room and operating room are close together.
 This also offers families the added convenience of having mother and baby hospitalized near one another.

 - We have a highly specialized Children's Transport Team available 24 hours a day to stabilize and transport seriously sick and injured infants and children to our center.
 Close to 1,500 transports are provided each year.